Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations indicate destructiveHint=true, and the description adds valuable behavioral context: validates all steps first, rejects conflicts, then executes sequentially.
-This goes beyond the annotation by explaining the safe, atomic-like execution order.
+Annotations indicate destructiveHint=true and readOnlyHint=false.
+The description adds valuable behavioral details: validates all steps first, rejects conflicts, executes sequentially, and emits tracked changes, going beyond annotation-only information.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.